Muninder Adavelli

 Here are the most intriguing ransomware attack statistics from recent years:

-The rise of ransomware started in 2017 and climbed to servers quickly, and just a few years later, there were 623.25 million ransomware attacks in 2021.
-This is primarily due to problems adapting networks and supply chains for hybrid and remote work.
+The increase in ransomware started in 2017 and climbed to servers quickly.
+In just a few years, there were already 623.25 million ransomware attacks in 2021.

 (AAG)